-6 people charged in plot to kidnap Michigan Gov. Whitmer
+6 men charged in plot to kidnap Michigan Gov. Whitmer

-DETROIT (AP) — Six men were charged with plotting to kidnap Michigan Democratic Gov. Gretchen Whitmer at her vacation home, according to a criminal complaint unsealed Thursday in federal court.
+DETROIT (AP) — Six men were charged with plotting to kidnap Michigan Democratic Gov. Gretchen Whitmer at her vacation home in reaction to what they viewed as her “uncontrolled power,” according to a criminal complaint unsealed Thursday in federal court.

 The men plotted for months, consulting and training with militia members, and undertaking rehearsals in August and September, according to the complaint.
 Four of the six men planned to meet Wednesday to “make a payment on explosives and exchange tactical gear,” the FBI said in the court filing.